 All three methods will let you know if your food is kept at a safe temperature.

 Inspect, clean and maintain your refrigerator’s exterior access compartment

-If you have an electric-powered residential refrigerator, it’s a good idea to pull your refrigerator out once a year to inspect and vacuum the backside coils.
-Also, remove the bottom access cover to clean underneath the refrigerator and inspect.
+If you have an electric-powered residential refrigerator, it’s a good idea to pull the appliance out once a year to inspect and vacuum the backside coils.
+Also, remove the bottom access cover to vacuum, clean and inspect underneath the refrigerator.

 Check the door seals

 One of the biggest culprits in cold temperature loss in your refrigerator is the door seals.
 It’s been said that if you put a dollar bill between the door and the seal and close the door, the dollar bill should not slide out easily.